AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic09\_arrange\_sent\_to\_back.png" target="_blank"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic09\_arrange\_sent\_to\_back.png" alt="pic09\_arrange\_sent\_to\_back" title="pic09\_arrange\_sent\_to\_back" border="0" width=600 align="center"></a>

-Now, the layout of the house is visible again.
+Now, the layout with the house is visible again.
 Let's add some "furniture" into the plan.

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic10\_fixed\_perimeter.png" target="_blank"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic10\_fixed\_perimeter.png" alt="pic10\_fixed\_perimeter" title="pic10\_fixed\_perimeter" border="0" width=600 align="center"></a>

 The Rectangle, Line and Arc Tools were used in creating the picture above.
-This picture is unfinished yet, it becomes only a basis for the working SVG file.
+This picture is unfinished yet, being only a basis for the working SVG file.
 Now it is time to work with grouping to have each room as a group, which will help to make the map interactive.

 ## Grouping

-To make the image suitable for using in AnyChart Seat Maps, let's group elements in a way it is convenient to work with them.
+To make the image suitable for AnyChart Seat Maps, group elements in a way it is convenient to work with them.
 It is better to outline each room as a separate path, so they will become separate shapes.

 To group several elements, select all of them, right-click and select "Group".
-Don't forget to join the paths if you used lines/arcs for drawing, otherwise you won't have any opportunity to fill the objects with color.
+Don't forget to join the paths if you used lines/arcs for drawing, otherwise you will have no opportunity to fill the objects with color.

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic11\_group.png" target="_blank"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic11\_group.png" alt="pic11\_group" title="pic11\_group" border="0" width=600 align="center"></a>

 Do the same with the walls to form the rooms as groups.

-After each room is a separate group and all groups are ready for the further transformations, the next step is setting the IDs.
+After each room becomes a separate group and all groups are ready for the further transformations, you can go to the next step and set the IDs.

 ## Setting ID

-Now it is time to give an ID for each group.
-These groups will later become the Map points (regions).
+Setting IDs for the groups helps to manage the last ones as Map points (regions).

-There are two options: you can set the ID in Adobe Illustrator or through the code.
+There are two options: you can set the ID in Adobe Illustrator or do it through the code.

 ### Adobe Illustrator